Teddy-van-Jerry/seuthesis2024b/README.md

 Oh, should I use Chinese to explain it one more time?
 Er, let's skip that. **TL;DR**:
 使用此模板请直接修改 [`seuthesis2024b.tex`](seuthesis2024b.tex).

+You need to *adjust class options* to suit your need.
+For examples, Windows users should set the font correctly and delete `fontset = mac ms`.

 ## Usage
 ### Engine Supported